confluentinc/confluent-kubernetes-examples/2022-polaris/samples/quickstart-deploy/README.rst

       kubectl apply -f $TUTORIAL_HOME/deployment/sat-1/schemaregistry_cluster_sat-1.yaml --context control-plane
       kubectl apply -f $TUTORIAL_HOME/deployment/sat-1/controlcenter_cluster_sat-1.yaml --context control-plane

+   The Confluent components are installed into the ``confluent-dev`` namespace in the Data Plane.

 #.
 In the Data Plane, validate the deployment using Control Center.

    #.
 Check when the Confluent components are up and running.